jtb324/DRIVE_beta_rc1/README.md

 - pedigreeCount: This function searches through the provided dictionary and will determine the number of individuals carrying each variant.

 - searchPedigree: This function matches IID from the provided variant file to IIDs in the provided pedigree and creates a csv file containing a list of IIDS for each variant, if the IID != equal the FID.

+* multiCarriers: this function determines if there are multiple individuals who carry one variant in the same pedigree.
+It outputs a csv file.
+This function is still in development and requires the use of "multiIndivid" as the argument in the analysis flag.